Definition of Data Analysis

 - Inter Quartile Range (values between 25 and 75 percentile of a list of numbers)

-In python, pandas library provides a method called ‘describe’, which provides descriptive information about the data frame.
-We also use other libraries like the stats model or can develop our code as per use case.
+In python, the panda’s library provides a method called ‘describe,’ which includes descriptive information about the data frame.
+We can also use other libraries like the stats model or develop our code per the use case.

 2. Exploratory Data Analysis